awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 ### Improved LOB performance<a name="CHAP_BestPractices.LOBS.Performance"></a>

-With AWS DMS engine versions 3\.1\.x, you can improve the loading of LOB data in several ways\.
 While migrating LOB data, you can specify the following different LOB optimization settings\.

 #### Per table LOB settings<a name="CHAP_BestPractices.LOBS.Performance.PerTable"></a>